 - Nutritionist: Being a nutritionist is an ideal way to for us to teach people, one-on-one, and help them find a new path to vibrant health.

 - Caregiver: As INFJs, we are notorious for having a deep sense of caring for others, and this job highlights that attribute of the INFJ.

 - Forestry: We like being in nature, so what better way to do that than being in Forestry Service?
-This means participating in land management and conservation, preserving and taking care of the land and the wildlife within it.
+This career focuses on land management and conservation, preserving and caring for the land and the wildlife within it.

 - Pet Adoption Counselor: This sounds like the best job to me, sending abandoned or mistreated animals to new and loving homes.

-- Charity Work: This would likely be a volunteer position, but would be very rewarding for an INFJ to be in a position to give of themselves.
+- Charity Work: This would likely be a volunteer position, but would be a very rewarding job for an INFJ to be in a position to give of themselves.

 Jobs for the Laboring INFJs